J. Cafesin’s

 “Thanks,” I mumble, resisting the urge to flip it off.
 It takes off in hot pursuit of someone else to harass.

 Meet a guy named Vijay in both Math41 and CSAI.
 Brown skin, brown cropped hair.
 Dark eyes behind last year’s Lunar4’s.
 We walk to Bytes cafe for lunch.
 Ironically, I follow his lead and buy a turkey sandwich.
 We talk about our developing projects.
-Everyone here’s hoping to develop the next big thing.
+Everyone here’s hoping to create the next big thing.

 “It isn’t totally working yet,” Vijay says, soft Indian accent.
 “But it is learning.”
 We sit at a table outside.
 “I hacked Chatter and InstaPin.
 Endless training data.
 My ‘Empath,‘ that’s what I call it, can now detect mood changes in real time.”